 People will always be inspired by the pentecostal narrative described in the Book of Acts and the mysterious tongues found later on in the New Testament epistle called I Corinthians.
 Those accounts have propelled many ardent students of the Bible and the christian faith to reproduce this phenomenon in their lives.
 The passion for a new Pentecost has cycled for twenty-one-centuries.
 How communities and persons perceived, practised and passed-on the right throughout these centuries is the goal of this study.

 The christian rite of speaking in tongues has been controversial, especially over the last one-hundred years.
 Speaking in tongues is a practice expressed by Renewalists.
 Renewalism is the fastest growing christian faith in the world.
 Many have tried to explain this rite through experiential and psychological terms, but few have attempted an extensive study through historical literature.

 This summary fills in the blanks of the historical record that have, up until now, been neglected.

 This work is broken up into a three part series.
-Part I, which you are now reading, traces the evolution of Pentecost from the first to seventeenth-centuries which is inclusive of catholic perceptions.
-Part II covers the diverging definitions from the Reformation until modern times.
-Part II especially focuses on the protestant perceptions culminating in the early 1900s with the pentecostal movement.
-Part III is an in-depth look into the Corinthian tongues saga.
+Part 1 traces the evolution of Pentecost from the first to seventeenth-centuries which is inclusive of catholic perceptions.
+Part 2 focuses on the protestant perceptions which has three distinct doctrinal frameworks.
+Part 3 is an in-depth look into the Corinthian tongues saga.